camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 ### Partially Sorting History Events by their Occurrence

 Sometimes you are interested in sorting history events according to the order in which they occurred.
-Please not that timestamps cannot be used for that.
+Please note that timestamps cannot be used for that.

 Most history events contain a timestamp which marks the point in time at which the action signified by the event occurred.
 However, this timestamp can, in general, not be used for sorting the history